 One of the reasons?
 "The gut is the largest part of our immune system," explains Drew Ramsey, MD, author of The Happiness Diet and 50 Shades of Kale.
 So it matters what you put in it.
 "Sugar and refined carbohydrates cause damage, while fermented foods heal.”

-A fizzy, fermented black tea that's no stranger to New Yorkers, kombucha gives you a bang for your bacterial buck because of the variety of microorganisms it contains.
+A fizzy, fermented black tea, kombucha gives you a bang for your bacterial buck because of the variety of microorganisms it contains.
 "When you drink a bottle of kombucha, you're drinking four to seven microorganisms all at once, building a really strong gut," explains Michael Schwartz, the fermented-foodie founder of BAO Food And Drink.
 Just watch the sugar.

 Turns out you should put sauerkraut, AKA fermented cabbage, on way more than your tofu dogs.
 It has a powerful impact on brain health, including depression and anxiety.
 "There's a tremendous connection between gut and brain health," explains Dr. Ramsey.
 If you're the DIY type, try making your own.
 (Here's an easy recipe!)
 Unlike non-refrigerated, store-bought varieties, homemade 'kraut has no chemical preservatives or added sugar.